Eve Aronoff: Early life

 She earned a black belt at age 15.
 At 16 she became a member of the All American Women's Judo Team.
 She held 28 major titles by age 16.
 She won her first fitness competition at age 11 and was in the top 2 percent in NY State physical fitness all 4 years of high school.
 She was Woodlands High School's outstanding athlete although judo is not a part of the curriculum.
-She started as a fitness instructor at age 17 for athletes to enhance their performance.